You're ready for a massage. How do you go about choosing a massage therapist and what type of massage to receive?

 Here are some other questions you can ask potential massage therapists, if you feel the information is useful to you:

-Many states have laws that regulate massage and require licensing or registration, so make sure the therapist you choose is properly licensed or registered (unlicensed practice is a significant problem in some locations).
+Many states have laws that regulate massage and require licensing or registration.
+Make sure the therapist you choose is properly licensed or registered (unlicensed practice is a significant problem in some locations).
 In other places, local laws may regulate massage or there may be no regulation at all.
 If you live in an unregulated area, it’s even more important that you ask massage therapists about their training and experience.

 If you see the designation NCTMB after someone's name, it means the person is Nationally Certified in Therapeutic Massage and Bodywork by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 Initial certification requires having a minimum of 500 hours of training and passing an exam.
 Renewal of certification every four years requires continuing education.